 D. The sanctioning panel usually proceeds as follows, although the Chair may vary the procedure at their discretion.
+If a witness is called for a sanctioning panel, it will follow similar procedure to witnesses during a hearing.

 i.
 The Chair reads introductions and description of the hearing procedures to the parties.